cj-robinson/cj-robinson.github.io/_posts/2024-03-01-nypd-complaints.md

 ---
 layout: post
-title:  "2020 N.Y.P.D.
-Complaints"
+title:  "In 2020, a Record-High Proportion of Complaints Against N.Y.P.D.
+Officers Went Unpunished"
 tech: "R, ggplot"
 categories: Portfolio
 excerpt: The highest percentage of substantiated complaints against N.Y.P.D. officers went without discipline in 2020, despite the highest number of substantiated complaints on record, a review of Civilian Complaint Review Board data demonstrates.
+image: "/assets/img/nypd/complaints_by_category.png"
 ---
-# In 2020, a Record-High Proportion of Complaints Against N.Y.P.D.
-Officers Went Unpunished

 The highest percentage of substantiated complaints against N.Y.P.D. officers went without discipline in 2020, despite the highest number of substantiated complaints on record, a review of Civilian Complaint Review Board data demonstrates.